 In accordance with the Regulatory Flexibility Act (RFA) (5 U.S.C.
-601-612), AMS is required to examine the impact of the proposed rule on small entities.
+601-612), AMS is required to examine the impact of this rule on small entities.
 Accordingly, AMS has prepared this regulatory flexibility analysis.

 The purpose of the RFA is to fit regulatory actions to the scale of businesses subject to such actions so that small businesses will not be disproportionately burdened.
-The Small

-Business Administration defines, in 13 CFR Part 121, small agricultural producers as those having annual receipts of no more than \$750,000 and small agricultural service firms (domestic manufacturers and importers) as those having annual receipts of no more than \$7.0 million.
+The Small Business Administration defines, in 13 CFR part 121, small agricultural producers as those having annual receipts of no more than \$750,000 and small agricultural service firms (domestic manufacturers and importers) as those having annual receipts of no more than \$7.0 million.

-According to USDA's Forest Service, it is estimated that, between 2007 and 2009 (most recent data available to USDA), there were an average of 595 domestic manufacturers of softwood lumber in the United States annually.14 This number represents separate business entities; one business entity may include multiple sawmills.
+According to USDA's Forest Service, it is estimated that, between 2007 and 2009, there were an average of 595 domestic manufacturers of softwood lumber in the United States annually.
+13 This number represents separate business entities; one business entity may include multiple sawmills.
 Using an average price of \$280 per thousand board feet, a domestic manufacturer who ships less than 25 million board feet per year would be considered a small entity.
-It is estimated that, between 2007 and 2009, about 363 domestic manufacturers, or about 61 percent,15 shipped less than 25 million board feet annually.
+It is estimated that, between 2007 and 2009, about 363 domestic manufacturers, or about 61 percent,14 shipped less than 25 million board feet annually.

 Likewise, according to Customs data, it is estimated that, between 2007 and 2009, there were about 883 importers of softwood lumber annually.
 About 798 importers, or about 90 percent, imported less than \$7.0 million worth of softwood lumber annually.
-Thus, the majority of domestic manufacturers and importers of softwood lumber would be considered small entities.
+Thus, the majority of domestic manufacturers and importers of softwood lumber may be considered small entities.

-Regarding value of the commodity, with domestic production averaging 29.5 billion board feet (2007 and 2008), and using an average price for those years of \$268 per thousand board feet, 16 the average annual value for softwood lumber is about \$7.9 billion.
-According to Customs data, the average annual value for softwood lumber imports for 2007 and 2008 is about \$4.7 billion.
+Regarding value of the commodity, with domestic production averaging 24.5 billion board feet (2008 and 2009), and using an average price for those years of \$237 per thousand board feet, 15 the average annual value for softwood lumber is about \$5.8 billion.
+According to Customs data, the average annual value for softwood lumber imports for 2008 and 2009 is about \$3.1 billion.